You might already have a decent income as a freelancer or business owner.

 If you’re on the other end of this scenario and you have a hard time getting people to pay you promptly, their email might be the culprit.
 Let them know from the beginning that sometimes the invoice might end up in another folder or tab.
 Choose set times to invoice so they come to expect the bill at a certain time of the month and can plan accordingly.
 This can help them pace their spending and allow you to get paid faster.

 I won’t lie.
 I’m a sucker for limited time offers.
 Concert tickets, baseball games, clothing, good makeup and online courses are my spending triggers.
 For this reason, I have a separate email just for offers, deals, coupons, email newsletters, etc. I like to have the latest deals come to me, but I make sure to avoid getting notified on my phone.
 I also stay away from it if I know I just dropped a big chunk of change on an online business course or needed supplies and equipment.
-I check that email when I’m ready to shop.
+When I’m ready to shop, I check that email.
 It’s easy to clean out because many of the deals from weeks past have already expired.
 I can delete them in bulk and have a clean slate rather quickly.

 I also ditch past email newsletters for business or anything work-related if the titles aren’t enticing or I know I won’t read it.
 If I find that email hard to keep up with, I ditch certain subscriptions altogether and follow those people on Facebook or Twitter to find out about their latest offers and updates.